<span style='font-size: 14px;'>Bertrand Russell</span>

 We accept credit and debit card payment, cheque, cash and postal orders (the latter must be sent via post.
 However, we do not recommend you send cash in the post).
 If you are shopping from North America or anywhere else, place your order and your credit card company will convert the transaction to US Dollars or your own currency.
 All our transactions are in Pounds Sterling.

-We accept Visa, Mastercard, Maestro, Delta and Solo.
+We accept Visa, Mastercard, American Express, Maestro, Delta and Solo.
 We do not charge for any item until it is ready to ship.
 Backordered items are not charged until they are shipped.
 You may send your credit card information via phone, fax, post or over the Internet.

 When confirmation of order is received, this is to indicate that we have received your order.
 It does not indicate that a contract exists between us.
 We will indicate acceptance of your order, and hence a contract between us, when we send you an invoice.
 We have included this term to protect us in the case that a mistake has been made in pricing, we have inadvertently under-priced goods, or we are no longer able to supply a particular product for some reason.
 In the case of a change of price, we will always contact you first to ensure that the price is acceptable.